Ski touring: Norway

 Touring in Norway has a long tradition.
 Skiing was originally a practical means of winter transportation, and ski touring formed the basis of the polar expeditions of Norwegian explorers like Fridtjof Nansen and Roald Amundsen.
 There are thousands of kilometers of marked ski routes in Norway in forested areas and in mountain areas above treeline.
 The trails are maintained by organizations like Skiforeningen in the Oslomarka area and the Norwegian Trekking Association nationally, including Hardangervidda, Rondane, and Jotunheimen.
 The Norwegian Trekking Association (Den norske turistforening; DNT) maintains mountain trails and cabins in Norway and has more than 200,000 members.

 European Alps

 The Haute Route and Tyrol are popular areas for ski touring.

 Kosovo, Albania and North Macedonia

 Many companies started offering ski touring services in these three countries that share Sharr Mountains these tours are 5 to 10 days and are specific as they are implemented away from ski centers offering pristine views.

 Canada

-Ski areas are concentrated around the Rockies and include Jasper National Park, Rogers Pass, Wapta, Revelstoke, and Golden, in southeast British Columbia at the confluence of the Columbia and Kicking Horse Rivers.
+Ski areas are concentrated in the Rockies and the Coast Mountains.
+Popular areas include Jasper National Park, Rogers Pass, Wapta, Revelstoke, and Golden, in southeast British Columbia at the confluence of the Columbia and Kicking Horse Rivers.
 Surrounded by the Rocky Mountains to the east and the Purcell Mountains and Selkirk Mountains to the west, Kananaskis Country, the Skeena Mountains, Chic-Choc Mountains, and Gros Morne National Park also attract ski tourers.